 Yes!
 There is a war in Ukraine, but it is confined to the East around the cities of Donetsk and Lugansk.
 If you plan to travel to Kiev or Western parts of Ukraine then there is absolutely nothing to be worried about.

 Occasionally you might se the odd military personnel in Kiev or reminders of the tragic events of Maidan in 2014.
 In Kiev (Kyiv) life goes on as normal.
 The cafe's are full, people stroll around the parks playing with children and you would never guess Ukraine has any problems.

 Kiev is safer than Paris, London, New York and many other major capital cities across the world.

-But the facts contradict perception.
-Kiev is much safer than most Western capitals.
-Official crime statistics from Numbeo put safety in Paris at 47.55 & Kiev at 53.19.
+Kiev (Kyiv) is much safer than most Western capitals.
+Official crime statistics from Numbeo put safety in Paris at 57.84 & Kiev at 49.86.
 Whilst the Crime index in London is 52.93 and Washington USA is 68.84.
 It is unlikely you will be a victim of major crime in Kiev, but petty crime such as pick-pocketing and scams are a problem as much as any other major city in Europe.

 Information courtesy of Numbeo

 Maidan - Revolution of Dignity